katrinsharp/scalajs-rpg/README.md

 Now you can open index.html from root directory in your web browser

 You will still have to run your server as noted in prevous note.
-I'll add server side packaging soon.

-If you want to follow the steps as outlined in the presentation (sbtb-2015.md in the current directory), there are git tags that you can use.